 Healthcare Provider Update: Hormel Foods Healthcare Provider and Cost Outlook for 2026 Hormel Foods, a leading food production company, primarily utilizes UnitedHealthcare as its healthcare provider for employee health benefits.
 As we look ahead to 2026, significant increases in healthcare costs are anticipated.
 The expiration of enhanced premium subsidies under the Affordable Care Act (ACA) could lead to premium hikes exceeding 75% for many enrollees, including Hormel employees who rely on marketplace plans.
 This situation, coupled with rising medical care costs and insurer requests for steep premium increases across various states, suggests that Hormel Foods may face escalating healthcare expenses in the coming year, impacting both the company and its employees financially.
 Addressing these potential cost challenges will be crucial for maintaining employee welfare and the company's bottom line.
 Click here to learn more

-As the environment changes with the coming end of the Tax Cuts and Jobs Act, Hormel Foods employees must navigate these changes strategically,' says Brent Wolf of The Retirement Group, a division of Wealth Enhancement Group.
+With the passage of the One Big Beautiful Bill Act (OBBBA, signed July 4, 2025), Hormel Foods employees must navigate these changes strategically,' says Brent Wolf of The Retirement Group, a division of Wealth Enhancement Group.
 'It is therefore important to consider Roth conversions, tax-loss harvesting, and estate planning in order to maintain financial health in the changing tax environment.'

 The author of this paper agrees that Hormel Foods employees who are likely to be affected by the possible change in tax laws should make it a point to meet their financial advisors to see how they can be best prepared for the future,' suggests Kevin Landis from The Retirement Group, a division of Wealth Enhancement Group.
 'Some of the strategies that may be useful in the current environment and which may become particularly valuable as the tax laws change include Roth conversions and tax-loss harvesting.'